 During one project, I developed frequent chest pains, weakness, acne, erectile dysfunction and a tendency to skip meals.
-My anticipation of team check-ins that don't include my saying "it's done" was at the root of my suffering.
+My anticipation of team check-ins that didn't include my saying "it's done" was at the root of my suffering.
 I cut the number of fucks I gave in half, realizing there's no one who can kill me by saying "But this was due yesterday!" or "You're fired!"

-Worry of deadlines, soul-burning stares at meetings will smother you.
+Worry of deadlines and soul-burning stares at meetings will smother you.
 Don't let some title-slinging midget send you to the ER.

 2. Run it first.

 Before you start writing any code, make sure you can run what exists.

 Once (a few times), I tried completing an assignment before attempting to run what I was provided (who does that?).
 That didn't work out.

-Often, we make a dangerous haste is out of deadline anticipation.
-At times, code I needed to dive into didn't work to begin with.
+Often, we make a dangerous haste out of deadline anticipation.
+Often, the code base I needed to dive into didn't work to begin with.
 I ran into issues because of existing fuck-ups I had nothing to do with.
 Here's my takeaway from personal postmortems (shots of Jack): Don't waste time.
 Try running that shit as soon as you get access to it!

 Meditation: Why were boots invented?